Glossary

 Conclusion

 In essence, buffer overflow is an important part of the online infrastructure that can pop up in virtually any field of computer science.
-You could be a programmer, a cybersecurity enthusiast, or just someone who enjoys watching videos online, just know that if you’re capable of avoiding buffer overflows, you can help keep your systems running smoothly and securely.
+You could be a programmer, a cybersecurity enthusiast, or just someone who enjoys watching videos about DNS online, just know that if you’re capable of avoiding buffer overflows, you can help keep your systems running smoothly and securely.

 Published on: